By Terry Trucco

 The Mandarin Oriental, 80 Columbus Circle at 60th Street.
 212 805-8800

 Afternoon tea as spectacle?
 Well, yes, when it’s served on the 35th floor by a wall of windows overlooking Central Park and midtown’s most iconic buildings.
 As befits a gleaming skyscraper hotel less than 10 years old, the Mandarin’s Lobby Lounge, where tea is served, is modern and sleek with streamlined slipper sofas, low tables and not a fauteuil in sight.
 It feels contemporary and glamorous.
 The $38 tea dutifully touches all the bases – scones made with Devonshire cream, sandwiches, cookies – but the showstopper, besides the view, is the brew.
 Befitting a hotel chain launched in Asia, China teas rule.
-We took a sip of jasmine, closed my eyes and were whisked back to Hongkong’s old Mandarin Hotel in the 1980s.
+I took a sip of jasmine, closed my eyes and was whisked back to Hongkong’s old Mandarin Hotel in the 1980s.

 The Lowell, 28 East 63rd between Madison and Park.
 212 838-1400